Skip to Main Content

 Car insurance after a DUI in Louisville

-Drivers with a DUI not only pay more for car insurance but they may also need to find coverage with a nonstandard carrier since not all insurance companies will underwrite that specific risk.
-Full coverage car insurance rates after a DUI in Kentucky average $4,131 per year.
-Drivers in Louisville average $4,540 per year, which is 10 percent more the Kentucky average.
+Drivers with a DUI not only pay more for car insurance, but they may also need to find coverage with a nonstandard carrier since not all insurance companies will underwrite that specific risk.
+For drivers in Louisville with a single DUI conviction, full coverage car insurance costs 66 percent more, on average, while minimum coverage costs approximately 79 percent more when compared to drivers with clean records.

 Drivers in Louisville must maintain at least minimum liability coverage per Kentucky car insurance law: